Home > Mac Data Recovery Tips

 Solution 2: Restart your Mac computer

 2. Update the software on earlier macOS versions.
-Just launch the Mac App Store, click the "Update" tab on the top and then choose the "Update All".
+Just launch the Mac App Store, click the "Update" tab on the top, and then choose "Update All".

 Update SD card disk driver on Mac

-Solution 5: Check whether the mounted SD card is set to show up on Mac
+Solution 5: Check if the SD card is set to show up on the Mac

 Mount SD card on the desktop